aditya-sharma-hub/aditya-sharma-hub/README.md

 ### 🧠 About Me

-I’m a passionate **Data Scienctist** focused on leveraging **Machine Learning, AI, and Data Analytics** to build impactful solutions.
+I’m a passionate **Data Scientist** focused on leveraging **Machine Learning, AI, and Data Analytics** to build impactful solutions.
 Currently pursuing my **Computer Science degree**, I thrive on creating real-world data-driven insights.

-💬 *“The goal is to turn data into information, and information into insight”*
+💬 *“The goal is to turn data into information, and information into insight.”*

 ---